SynTempVision/eBay/SOPs/SOP-001:Intake-Identification.md

 - Create the eBay listing
 - Confirm SKU + item
 - Move the item physically
-- Update the zone and status
+- Update the location and status
     - Option A: Listed items leave InvenTree
          - InvenTree = non-listed physical control only
          - eBay = listed control